 Most of the Deaf Services team is able to communicate in American Sign Language, with many using ASL as their first language.

-Cindy joined the staff of Deaf and Hear Alberta as Manager of Deaf Services in September 2013.
-As the Deaf Services Manager, Cindy oversees Deaf Alberta’s ASL and Student Literacy programs.
+Cindy joined the staff of Deaf and Hear Alberta as Deaf Services Manager in September 2013.
+Cindy oversees Deaf Alberta’s ASL and Student Literacy programs.
 Cindy also educates the general public on Deaf Culture, education, and employment.

 Prior to joining DHA, Cindy worked in the education sector for 15 years working with teachers and interpreters to facilitate communication with students in the classroom.
 She is very involved with the Deaf community in Calgary and volunteered in numerous positions of responsibility.
-Cindy is currently taking ASLPI Interviewer/Rater Training workshop, and hopes to receive her certificate in 2015.
 She is also culturally Deaf and is a fluent ASL user.
 Cindy enjoys baking, reading and camping during her spare time.

 As a child of Deaf parents, Deanna grew up a part of the Deaf community.
 Deanna’s knowledge of American Sign Language is a benefit to clients, her co-workers and the organization as a whole.

-Angela has been working as an Interpreter for Deaf & Hear Alberta for the last thirteen years.
-Angela interprets in medical, legal, social services and business settings.
-She believes in a hard-working, professional and fun work environment.
+Angela has been working as an Interpreter for Deaf & Hear Alberta for the last twenty years.
+Angela works in a variety of settings: in medical, legal, mental health, business, education, and social services.
+She believes in a hard-working, professional and fun work environment, andis passionate about the continued development and growth of DHA in Calgary and surrounding areas.
 In her personal life, she enjoys sports, the outdoors and spending time with family and friends.

 Hearing Services Team